Yugoslav 20th Century Art (part 2) – National Museum Belgrade

 HAVENS OF MODERNITY

-Irrespective of the diversity of modernist forms, Yugoslav painting in the inter-war period fostered pronounced interest in landscapes.
+Irrespective of the diversity of modernist forms, Yugoslav 20th century painting in the inter-war period fostered pronounced interest in landscapes.
 In choosing and depicting a certain space, the artist, by means of repeating motifs, proceeded to construct a myth about its uniqueness.
 Although this may seem to have been the imagination at work regarding one’s native region, each scene actually expressed nostalgia for some other, different time.

 Yugoslav 20th Century Art